Proto-Indo-European language: Syntax

 Friedrich notes that even among those Indo-European languages with basic OV word order, none of them are rigidly OV.
 He also notes that these non-rigid OV languages mainly occur in parts of the IE area that overlap with OV languages from other families (such as Uralic and Dravidian), whereas VO is predominant in the central parts of the IE area.
 For these reasons, among others, he argues for a VO common ancestor.

 Hans Henrich Hock (2015) reports that the SVO hypothesis still has some adherents, but the "broad consensus" among PIE scholars is that PIE would have been an SOV language.
 The SOV default word order with other orders used to express emphasis (e.g., verb–subject–object to emphasise the verb) is attested in Old Indo-Aryan, Old Iranian, Old Latin and Hittite, while traces of it can be found in the enclitic personal pronouns of the Tocharian languages.

-In popular culture

-The Ridley Scott film Prometheus features an android named David (played by Michael Fassbender) who learns Proto-Indo-European to communicate with the Engineer, an extraterrestrial whose race may have created humans.
-David practices PIE by reciting Schleicher's fable.
-Linguist Dr Anil Biltoo created the film's reconstructed dialogue and had an onscreen role teaching David Schleicher's fable.

-The 2014 classical crossover album The Drop That Contained the Sea by Christopher Tin features songs in a number of different languages, including Proto-Indo-European, centering around the theme of water.

-The 2016 video game Far Cry Primal, set in around 10,000 BC, features dialects of Wenja, an invented language based largely on PIE, intended to be its fictional predecessor.
-Linguists constructed three dialects —Wenja, Udam and Izila— one for each of the three featured tribes; while the two former are more archaic, Izila is essentially the standard academic version of PIE, with a few simplifications to make it easier for the actors to pronounce it.